psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 To see Fionn and the Fianna alive.

 P. pleasant Oisin continue thy story.
-And tell us where are thy children ;
+And tell us where are thy children;
 Give us, without delay, their names.
 And the land in which they are.

 O. Niamh had awaiting them.
-The Land of Youth— the Land of Life, and the land of Virtues :
+The Land of Youth— the Land of Life, and the land of Virtues:
 A wreath and crown of the kingly gold.
 And many jewels I do not mention.